Skip to content

 The earliest open season date for hunting deer is September 1 running through December 31 for some hunt areas.

-Elk
+Wyoming Elk Hunting

-Following in the footsteps of antelope and deer season planning, elk hunting season dates vary by hunting area, too.
-Check the Wyoming elk hunting seasons resource for dates and corresponding hunt areas.
+Following in the footsteps of antelope and deer season planning, Wyoming elk hunting season dates vary by hunting area, too.
+Check the elk hunting seasons resource for dates and corresponding hunt areas.

 The earliest open season dates for Wyoming elk hunting start September 1 and run through January 31 for some hunt areas.